cggh/panoptes/documentation/datasets.rst

 ~~~~~~~~~~~
 In the *dataset* folder, a subfolder ``datatables`` should be present.
 This is the root for a set of folders, each one describing an individual *data table*, with the name of the folder serves as an identifier.

 In a *data table* folder, a file ``data`` should be present, containing a list of all the *data items* in the table.
 Each line consists in a set of TAB-delimited *properties*.
-The first line of the file serves as a header, specifying the identifiers of all *properties*.
+The first line of the file serves as a header, specifying the identifiers for all *properties*.

 In addition, a yaml ``settings`` file should be present in the *datatable* folder.
 This file can contain a number of settings, both at the level of the *data table*, as at the level of individual *properties*.